pekral/cursor-rules

 Major Update: The skills system has been significantly expanded in version 0.5, providing comprehensive automation for common development workflows including issue resolution, code review, security analysis, and testing.

-Agent skills are installed into .cursor/skills/ and can be invoked when relevant.
+Agent skills are installed into the chosen editor’s skill directory (see --editor).
+Use --editor=all to install for Cursor, Claude, and Codex at once.
+They can be invoked when relevant.
 Each skill follows project conventions, ensures code quality, and maintains 100% test coverage where applicable.

 Issue Resolution & Bug Fixing